HKuz/DSforC/README.md

 # Data Science for Conservation

-This project is in the process of being migrated to the [Data Science for Conservation Project](https://github.com/Data-Science-for-Conservation).
+This project has been migrated to the [Data Science for Conservation Project](https://github.com/Data-Science-for-Conservation).

 ## License